python-trio/purerpc/README.md

 You can mix server and client code, for example make a server that requests something using purerpc from another gRPC server, etc.

 More examples in `misc/` folder

+# Project history

+purerpc was originally written by [Andrew Stepanov](https://github.com/standy66) and used the curio async event loop.
+Later it was migrated to the [anyio](https://github.com/agronholm/anyio) API, supporting asyncio, curio, uvloop, and trio (though curio support has since been dropped from the API).

+After going a few years unmaintained, the project was adopted by the [python-trio organization](https://github.com/python-trio) with the intent of ensuring a continued gRPC solution for Trio users.